zng-ui/zng/TODO/_current.md

     - Touch carets vanish when the toolbar opens.
         - Because of focus, needs to still show if focus is in toolbar.

-* Create a `TEXT` service that provides the `ResolvedText` and `LayoutText` instead of `::get()`, the associated get is an older pattern that was removed from all other services, window Vars for example become `WINDOW.vars()`.

-# Accessibility

-* All examples must be fully useable with a screen reader.
-    - Test OS defaults and NVDA.

 # Publish

 * Publish if there is no missing component that could cause a core API refactor.